 In this report, many types of specimens were used to examine the effect of edge distance, grain direction and multiple LSBs.
+It could be concluded as direction and multiple LSBs.
 It could be concluded as follows:

-- 1. The pull-out strength of LSB when inserted through the perpendicular-to-grain direction with enough resisting area into CLT layers was higher than that when inserted in the parallel-to-grain direction, but the stiffness showed an opposite trend; the narrower specimens failed in a less ductile manner than wider ones; and the in-between inserting specimen had both strength and stiffness values between the perpendicular and parallel specimens.
-These results showed the same tendency as those in Glulam. - 2.
-When inserted through the perpendicular-to-grain direction, it was found that the edge distance should be larger than 4d, and when using double
+1. The pull-out strength of LSB when inserted through the perpendicular-to-grain direction with enough resisting area into CLT layers was higher than that when inserted in the parallel-to-grain direction, but the stiffness showed an opposite trend; the narrower specimens failed in a less ductile manner than wider ones; and the in-between inserting specimen had both strength and stiffness values between the perpendicular and parallel specimens.
+These results showed the same tendency as those in Glulam.

+2. When inserted through the perpendicular-to-grain direction, it was found that the edge distance should be larger than 4d, and when using double